nhbess/weak_supervision_tutorial/part_4_global_pos_tags/README.md

 ./download_files.sh
 ```

-If you use Windows, download from [this link]: https://lindat.mff.cuni.cz/repository/xmlui/bitstream/handle/11234/1-3105/ud-treebanks-v2.5.tgz
+If you use Windows, download from [this link](https://lindat.mff.cuni.cz/repository/xmlui/bitstream/handle/11234/1-3105/ud-treebanks-v2.5.tgz)
 Further, create a folder `assets/` in the `part_4_global_pos_tags` folder, and extract the files into it.

 ### Extracting the files